Lifelong Learning with Behavior Consolidation for Vehicle Routing: Experiments

 \paragraph{Training and Test Settings.}

-Following~\cite{POMO}, we train the solver on each task over 200 epochs, solve a batch of sampled problems in parallel to leverage GPU parallelism during training.
+Following~\cite{POMO}, we train the solver on each task over 200 epochs, and solve a batch of sampled problems in parallel to leverage GPU parallelism during training.
 Therefore, both experience buffering and sampling operate at the batch level rather than the single experience level.
 Hyperparameters of LLR-BC are set as follows: $|\mathcal{B}|=1000$, $|\mathcal{E}|=16$, and $\alpha=100$, where $|\mathcal{B}|$ and $|\mathcal{E}|$ are defined in units of experience batches.
 The buffer constitutes only about 0.01\% of the total training experiences obtained across all tasks.
 For evaluation, each task has a test set of 1,000 problem instances, which are different from the training ones.
 For each trial, all methods are evaluated on the same test sets.
 Additional details are provided in Appendix~\ref{app:experiment_setting}.

-\paragraph{Compared Methods.} The goal of this work is not to design a totally new solver that outperforms the state-of-the-art solver on each individual task \bc{or a fixed set of tasks that can be learned simultaneously, but to improve the solver's ability to learn multiple unpredictable tasks continuously.} To this end, we consider several representative strategies, including two commonly adopted strategies in neural solver studies~\citep{POMO,Omni}: (i) \textit{Restart}, reinitialize the solver and train from scratch on each task; (ii) \textit{Fine-tuning}, simply sequential training on each task.
-Additionally, we evaluate (iii) EWC~\citep{EWC}, a widely used method in lifelong learning, especially in recent studies of optimization tasks~\citep{LiMIP,LiBOG}.
-We adapt and compare with (iv) LiBOG~\citep{LiBOG}, a recent method originally proposed for black-box optimization, within the VRP tasks. \bc{Appendix~\ref{app:compared_method} provides more details.}
+\paragraph{Compared Methods.} The goal of this work is not to design a totally new solver that outperforms the state-of-the-art solver on each individual task or a fixed set of tasks that can be learned simultaneously, but to improve the solver's ability to learn unpredictable tasks sequentially.
+We consider several existing methods for comparison.
+First, we adapt the methods of (i)~\cite{li2024enhancing} (denoted Li (intra) and Li (inter)) and (ii) of~\cite{feng2025lifelonglearner} (denoted Feng) to our scenarios and include them as baselines.
+Then, we involve several representative and commonly adopted strategies in neural solver studies~\citep{POMO,Omni}: (iii) \textit{Restart}, reinitialize the solver and train from scratch on each task; (iv) \textit{Fine-tuning}, simply sequential training on each task.
+Additionally, we evaluate (v) EWC~\citep{EWC}, a widely used method in lifelong learning, especially in recent studies of optimization tasks~\citep{LiMIP,LiBOG}.
+We also adapt and compare with (vi) LiBOG~\citep{LiBOG}, a recent method originally proposed for black-box optimization, within the VRP tasks.
+Appendix~\ref{app:compared_method} provides more details.

 \paragraph{Evaluation Metrics.}